PCB Business Card

 Potential Future Additions:

-- Trace matching in the F.cu layer to a mid-sized FPGA footprint.
-Personal information on the silk screen hovers over a dense and busy design, but the F.soldermask would cover it for a very subdued effect.
+- Differential pairs and trace matching in the copper layer connected to a mid-sized FPGA footprint would look pretty sweet.
+Personal contact information on the silk screen would hover over a dense and busy design, but the soldermask would cover it for a very subdued effect.
 This image was borrowed from Tesla500.